Compound Interest Formula

 A = P (1 + R/100)n

-If the interest is calculated on the principal as well as the previous interest earned over a fixed period of time it is called Compound Interest.
+Compound Interest is the interest calculated on the principal as well as the previous interest earned over a fixed period of time

 To calculate Compound Interest first final amount is calculated then it is subtracted from the principal to get the final Compound Interest.
 The amount is calculated using the formula,